Lanidae/Bitcraft-Python-Bindings/README.md

 All failures are subscription timeouts on large or restricted tables — no binding errors were found.

-### Known slow tables

-These tables have very large row counts or restricted access and will time out during subscription-based testing.
+Some tables have very large row counts or restricted access and will time out during subscription-based testing.
 The bindings themselves are correct — they simply cannot be tested without a very long timeout or a row-filtering subscription.